aperricio/flatpik/README.md

 # FlatPik: the Flatpak App Store for Raspberry Pi

 This is FlatPik.
-It's just a front-end to search and download flatpak apps from Flathub, made for fun.
+It's just a front-end to search and install flatpak apps from Flathub, made for fun.
 That, and for those who doesn't like to use terminal.

 It's just a .py file, but it needs modules like Qt5 and requests.
 Install them using pip or apt.
 You can create a virtual environment (venv) too.